mikosoft83/pithy_screen_menu_system/README.md

 ## Setup

+There are two ways to setup the menu
+1. Using config generator
+2. Manual

+### Using config generator

+Config generator is in the [menu_generator](menu_generator) folder.
+The best way to use it is to clone/download the files to your computer and running from there.

+The menu generator doesn't do any sanity checks.
+You are in charge of filling in all the data correctly.
+Every field of every item must be filled in, the only exception is the "Attribute" field in case of menu items that won't use it.
+If you manage to make a mistake you will only find out during compile or operation so be careful.
+Checks may be added in future versions.

+To set up the menu structure use the Menu section.
+You can move the menu items around by dragging them by the large title.
+You can also drag items out of submenu to another menu level or submenu. __Remember there needs to be at least one item in each submenu!__ Failing that will cause crashes when running on the ESP.

+For each item you can use the preconfigured action on encoder change (the dropdown labeled "What to do on change") or you can type in your own code.
+The fields will expand when you click "Advanced settings".
+If you want to use one of the preconfigured actions but you want to modify it, select the desired action in the dropdown and then select "Custom service call".

+If you need help with the meaning of each setting hover your mouse over each label.
+You'll get a tooltip with some (hopefully) useful information.
+Also please refer to chapters 2.1 and 2.3 for definiton of menu functions and an explainer on the definiton of range for continuous value sensors.

+### Manual configuration

 Setup of menu structure and functions is done in several places:
 1. Setup of menu structure and data
 2. Setup of actual menu functions